 Chlidonias niger surinamensis

-Individuals usually arrive by the end of Apr or early May, peak migration occurs in late May, and migrants are still moving through in numbers well into Jun.
+Individuals usually arrive in early May, peak migration occurs in late May, and migrants are still moving through in numbers well into Jun.
 As many as 100 were observed at Funk WPA, Phelps Co as late as 11 Jun 1996.

 - High counts: 2100 in the eastern Rainwater Basin 26-28 May 2001 (400 at Harvard WPA, Clay Co 27 May), 1569 at Lake McConaughy, Keith Co 5 Jun 2005, and 1500 at Lake Ogallala, Keith Co 26 May 2003.

-There are several older records of breeding in the Rainwater Basin, but none since about 1920 (Jorgensen 2012) until the first modern record in 2007, a flightless young bird found at Funk WPA 17 Jul (Mollhoff 2008).
+There are several older records of breeding in the Rainwater Basin (Mollhoff 2022), but none since about 1920 (Jorgensen 2012) until the first modern record in 2007, a flightless young bird found at Funk WPA 17 Jul (Mollhoff 2008).

 - Breeding Phenology: